 If you are getting a decent amount of leads and have healthy ROAs, it’s best to just continue managing your campaign as you were.

-WATCH CAT HOWELL EXPLAIN ALL OF THIS IN A VIDEO
+WATCH CAT HOWELL EXPLAIN ALL OF “Learning Limited” IN A VIDEO

 NEED HELP WITH YOUR FACEBOOK AD CAMPAIGNS?

-Every week, our Digital Distillery Pro (formerly FATC) coaches help FB marketers spot and overcome issues in their ad campaigns.
+Every week, our Digital Distillery Pro (formerly FATC) coaches help Facebook marketers spot and overcome issues just like the above “learning limited” issue in their ad campaigns.